In this article you will learn:

-It’s like there are two huge armies fighting an epic war inside your gut for domination (think Lord of the Rings but microscopically), and even though you are the almighty master of that domain, you can’t intervene directly.
-You have to consistently support the good guys and be patient, just like a real deity.
+It’s like there are two huge armies fighting an epic war inside your gut for domination (think Lord of the Rings but microscopically), and even though you are the terrain, you can’t intervene directly.
+You have to consistently support the good guys and be patient.

 Even with everything I’ve shared with you, a full recovery from SIBO can take at least

 a year or more of consistent habits, testing and targeted supplementation, with some